SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/avoidingreason/readme.md

-## Improving Personal Process using @Disabled
+# Improving A Personal Programming Process Using Sensei

-- Demonstrate method name matching with regex
-- Demonstrate use of SED to rewrite method contents
-- Demonstrate use of mustache variables to rewrite method contents
+For this post, I've recreated a 'bad' coding approach that I used when I was learning JUnit, and will demonstrate how to convert the ‘bad’ pattern to an agreed, and "better", coding pattern using Sensei.

-When I was learning JUnit, I could only keep so much in my head at any one time and I constantly forgot how to skip tests when they were not working.
+When I was learning JUnit, I could only keep so much in my head at any one time.
+I constantly forgot how to skip tests when they were not working.

-Ideally I would write:
+If we are working in a Team then we can use code reviews on pull requests to help enforce coding styles.
+And we can shorten the feedback cycle when pair programming with a more experienced programmer.

+We can also augment our process with tooling and have the tools prompt us to do the right thing.
+Thoughtworks describe this as "tools over rules," in their [Technology Radar listing for Sensei](https://www.thoughtworks.com/radar/tools/sensei):

+>"make it easy to do the right thing over applying checklist-like governance rules and procedures"

+## Disabling a JUnit Test

+Ideally, I would, as we all know, use the `@Disabled` annotation and write:

 ~~~~~~~~
     @Disabled